- 12 April 2019

-Rakesh Sharma is one of our leading Solicitor Advocates appearing daily in the Crown Court and very regularly, the Court of Appeal.
+Rakesh Sharma is one of our leading Solicitor Advocates regularly appearing in Crown Court and Gross Misconduct Panel hearings

 Rakesh trained and qualified as a Police Station representative in Cumbria before moving to London in order to complete his Training Contract at a firm in Twickenham.

-Following qualification, Rakesh moved to East London where he gained experience in the Magistrates Court in London and Essex.
+Following qualification, Rakesh moved to East London where he gained experience in the Magistrates and Youth Court in London and Essex.

 Rakesh very quickly obtained his Higher Rights of Audience and worked in a very busy in house advocacy team before returning to Essex to join THB in December 2014.

 Since joining THB, Rakesh has built a strong client following and gained the respect of the local Courts.
-He is a Trial advocate at heart but still appears in the lower courts and regularly at the Police Station.
+He is a Trial advocate at heart and has represented clients in many long and complex jury trials.

 Rakesh has considerable experience in dealing with serious violent and sexual offences including Murder, Conspiracies, Rape and Historic Sexual Abuse.
 He is also experienced in dealing with more “document heavy” cases of fraud and matters involving disputed forensics including DNA, Identification, telephone and cell site evidence.